 So why is Soul’s Harbor so effective at keeping men sober?
 The answer is – the longer you stay sober, the better the chance you will stay sober.
 Sounds fairly intuitive.
 However, many programs are 1 or 2 months long which barely gets the addict or alcoholic off their drug of choice.
 Soul’s Harbor program is 6 months long followed by its aftercare program called the “Exit Plan Strategy”.
 Our Exit Plan Strategy is another 9 to 12 months.
 Residents that complete both our 6-month program and Exit Plan strategy has a very high success rate of long term sobriety.

 Our Recovery Program at Soul’s Harbor is modeled after expensive treatment centers.
 We take “best practices” from these treatment centers and offer them at “no charge” for our community of homeless men.
 We treat the recovery program as a “school in recovery”.
 Our men are enrolled in cognitive courses, relapse courses, relationship courses, and other approaches to recovery.
 We offer Alcoholics Anonymous, Narcotics Anonymous, Cocaine Anonymous, Celebrate Recovery, and optional Bible Studies.
 To learn more about our holistic approach to recovery, go to The Harbor Program.

-Dispatch Representative/Main Contact Number:
+Dispatch Representative/Main Contact Information:

 Soul’s Harbor can now provide the convenience of taking your donation request online.
-Just follow the link to our new online “Household Donation Request Form”.
+Just follow the link to our online “Household Donation Request Form”.
 We are also now taking vehicle donations and have an online donation processing form for this too.
 “Vehicle Donation Request Form”